gt-marine-robotics-group/Virtuoso/virtuoso_localization/README.md

 | localization_republisher | imu_topic | string | Topic to receive raw IMU data. |
 | localization_republisher | gps_topic | string | Topic to receive raw GPS data. |
 | localization_republisher | gps_vel_topic | string | Topic to receive raw GPS velocity data. |

+## A Note on the Waypoint Savers

+The waypoint savers, both the standard saver and the multi task saver, use the python library `pynput`.
+There are two main points to consider when using the savers:

+1. When saving waypoints with the physical USV, the saver should be run from the laptop on shore, not the computer onboard the USV.
+This is becuase with `pynput` by default we cannot detect keystrokes over ssh.
+As long as the on shore laptop is on the same wifi and ROS_DOMAIN_ID as the onboard computer, the necessary data to save waypoints should be sent by ROS 2 over wifi.
+If not, you will see a message on the terminal when trying to save a waypoint.
+Once the waypoints have been saved on the on shore laptop, the yaml file can be sent to the onboard computer over the `scp` protocol.
+For example, `scp ~/mrg/waypoints_raw/points_10.yaml mrg@192.168.1.200:~/mrg/waypoints_raw`.

+2. As of Ubuntu 22, Ubuntu uses the Wayland windowing system.
+On Ubuntu 20, `pynput` was able to detect keystrokes sent while in the standard terminal.
+However, this is not the case on Ubuntu 22, and we have not yet found a fix for this.
+However, the keystrokes will be detected on Ubuntu 22 if the keystrokes are done in the VSCode terminal.
+Therefore, we recommend running the waypoint savers in a VSCode terminal.